bartr/fluent-bit-grafana-cloud/README.md

   ```

-- Configure grafan-loki as output
+- Configure grafana-loki as output
   - Url is the environment variable from the secret
   - Only match logapp*.* logs
   - Add the `job` label
   - `Lift` fields from JSON log body to top level fields to make querying easier / faster
   - Remove the lifted fields from the JSON log
 - Beginning at line 59

   ```yaml